 Set up your domains, warm them up, and try this method in your next campaign.
 You’ll see the difference.

-Step #6: Write Personalized Email Copy
+Step 6: Write Personalized Email Copy

 Here’s how I approach it:

-Personalize with Details from Research:
+- Personalize with Details from Research:

-From our earlier research, I’ll mention their company, their role, and any tools or keywords they’re working with.
-This makes the email feel tailored specifically for them. -
+From my earlier research, I’ll mention their company, role, and tools or keywords they’re working with.
+This makes the email feel tailored specifically for them. - Make the Introduction Relatable:

 I begin by referencing something relevant to their current business or objectives.
-This creates an immediate connection. -
+This creates an immediate connection. - A/B Test Subject Lines:

 Testing different subject lines is key.